Size Guide

 What is the 10:1 rule for QR codes?

 The 10:1 rule states that the minimum QR code size should be 1/10th of the scanning distance.
 For example, if users will scan from 1 metre away, the QR code should be at least 10cm.
-This ensures reliable scanning across different devices.
+This ensures reliable scanning across different devices, including older phones with lower-resolution cameras.

 What happens if my QR code is too small?